nguyenhuuthuat09/VLSP2020_Relation_Extraction/README.md

 In the project, we have five notebooks, you can upload and use it with [Google Colab](https://colab.research.google.com/).

 * **VLSP2020_RE_extract_*[training, dev, test]***: You can use these notebooks to extract information from the raw datasets.
 Please remember to upload the original VLSP 2020 dataset to notebooks respectively.
 You don't need GPU to run these notebook.
 * **VSLP2020_RE_model_training**: This notebook uses the output extracted from the raw training and development data to train the model.
-Our's model code is placed in "Model" part.
+Our model code is placed in "Model" part.
 * **VLSP2020_RE_model_test**: This notebook uses saved flags.txt and pretrained model from the training notebook's output to get the final results on test data.
 However, due to an accident, I lost the code that helps to save the final results to files in the format required by the organizers.

 <!-- CONTACT -->